nithin7090/nithin/README.md

 ###

-<p align="left">My name is Sai Nithin D  and I'm a Ongoing MCA Graduate, from Presidency University.</p>
+<p align="left">My name is Sai Nithin D  and I'm an Ongoing MCA Graduate, from Presidency University.</p>

 ###